icees8/Dashboard/README.md

 # Dashboard

+## Steps to run

+> download the zip older and extract all its ocntent
+> open the folder in an integrated terminal
+> pip install dash and dash_daq apart
+> run the file named demo.py
+> follow the link to go to the dashboard

+---

 Click on any tile's explore button to select your cities and/or dates to play and analyze

 Home page